StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

 ### Examples

-The section uses a self-managed Kafka cluster as an example to explain how to configure the Kafka connector and run the Kafka Connect to load data into StarRocks.
+This section uses a self-managed Kafka cluster as an example to explain how to configure the Kafka connector and the Kafka connect, and then run the Kafka Connect to load data into StarRocks.

 #### Prepare a dataset